lgorissen/k4d/README.md

 This archive has the labs for a Terra10 internal training for Kubernetes.
 Its goal is to let application developers become familiar with Kubernetes.

 The training is intended as a first step to prepare the participants for the **'Kubernetes Application Developer' certification**.
-After going through this training, the participants are **NOT ready** to do the Kubernetes for Developers.
+After going through this training, the participants are **NOT ready** to do the Kubernetes Application Developer certification.
 However, the participants will be able to complete studying for the certification at a much quicker pace...

 The material in this training is highly inspired by the book [Kubernetes in Action](https://www.manning.com/books/kubernetes-in-action) by Marko Luksa.
 If you need further studying material ... **BUY THAT BOOK**.